ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``ped`` (``Ped``) -- The ped ID
 * ``componentID`` (``int``) -- The component ID

-  * For component ID list, see this: :doc:`pedPropID`
+  * For component ID list, see this: :doc:`things/pedPropID`
 * ``drawableID`` (``int``) -- The drawable ID
 * ``textureID`` (``int``) -- The texture ID
 * ``attach`` (``bool``) -- Attach the prop to the ped